LEARNAcademy/Instructor-Resources/react/state.md

 # Lecture Notes

 ### Overview
-- A React application is a collection of components.
-Components are classes that incorporate both logic and markup.
-The logic comes to us in the form of JavaScript code and the mark up is called JSX.
+- A React application is a collection of components
+- Components are classes that incorporate both logic and markup
+- The logic comes as JavaScript code and the mark up is called JSX

 ### Goals
 - Modeling git workflow putting a React app inside a shared repo